walidamriou/ESP_Data_to_Google_Sheets/README.md

 - Manipulate and analyze your data with default functions or by javascript functions (Apps Script).
 - You can check in on your data in the mobile by google sheets app.
 - You can make conditions actions with the incoming data (by Apps script or javascript).

+ #### Note:
+ Apps Script services impose daily quotas and hard limitations on some features.
+If you exceed a quota or limitation, your script throws an exception and execution terminates.
+See current Quotas here: https://developers.google.com/apps-script/guides/services/quotas#current_quotas

 --------------------